 Rajoy didn’t reiterate Spain’s claim to Gibraltar, according to ABC.
 But blocking an arrangement that would keep the peninsula in the single market might give it little choice but to accept a form of “shared sovereignty” between Britain and Spain, as García-Margallo has suggested.

-Fabian Picardo, Gibraltar’s chief minister, told the BBC recently that its departure from the single market would pose an “existential threat” to Gibraltar’s services-based economy.
+Fabian Picardo, Gibraltar’s chief minister, told the BBC recently that leaving the single market would pose an “existential threat” to his territory’s services-based economy.

-The territory used to be heavily dependent on British subsidies and defense jobs.
+Gibraltar used to be heavily dependent on British subsidies and defense jobs.
 Now it supports itself.
-Finance, shipping and tourism are the mainstays of Gibraltar’s economy, but all those industries depend to some extent on open borders and trade with the rest of the EU.
+Finance, shipping and tourism are the mainstays of its economy, but all those industries depend to some extent on open borders and trade with the rest of the EU.